PSA-Corporate-Learning-Branch/noodle/README.md

 # Noodle Course Notes Demo

-A static example page (`test.html`) demonstrates how to embed lightweight learner note fields inside course content (e.g., Moodle).
-Every note form is stored entirely in the browser via cookies so learners keep their notes even if Moodle clears `localStorage` on logout.
-A floating **Export Notes** button lets them download all notes for the current course as a Markdown file.
+Noodle lets you embed lightweight note-taking fields into any web page, storing content in cookies rather than `localStorage`.
+This makes it ideal for environments where `localStorage` is unreliable—such as Moodle, which clears `localStorage` on logout.
+A floating **Noodle Notes** button gives users quick access to view, sort, and export all their notes as Markdown or HTML.

 ## How it works